rafin-dev/cryo-lang/README.md

-# CryoCompiler
+# Cryo
-Cryo is a general purpose,
+Cryo is a general purpose programming language

 ## Error code list
 - EA1000: Assembly file does not exist